 - You are provided a free banker and auctioneer for your playerbase to use.

-- You may purchase additional bankers for 1000 minas.
-You are limited to a single banker per tile.
+- You may purchase additional bankers and auctioneers for 500 mina piece (1000 for both).
+You are limited to one of each per tile.

 - You are provided a section under the nations forum, and can have subforms created within it to organize.

-- You are provided a green soulstone pillar with unlimited slots.
+- You are provided a free green soulstone pillar with unlimited slots in your capital.

 - You have the ability to purchase and build four tile improvements in your capital tile, and two in any territory tiles (more on this below).